How I Overcame My Fear in Evangelism

 Fear is an unavoidable part of life in a broken world.
 As much as we wish to be steadfastly bold in every situation, there will come a time when our courage falls short, and rejection or embarrassment takes hold.
 When that time comes, let us pray to the Lord to help us cling to his gospel, to prioritize it above all else, and continue striving forward for the mobilization of the kingdom of God.

-Daniela Angulo is a student at Florida International University, where she studies writing and English rhetoric.
+Daniela Angulo is an editor and teacher at Florida Christian School where she teaches writing and English.
 She is a member of Providence Road Church in Miami, Florida.

 LESS THAN 1% OF ALL MONEY GIVEN TO MISSIONS GOES TOWARDS REACHING THE UNREACHED.